bhar1red/crl_dictionary/README.md

 # CRL Dictionary

-This module is a sample implementation of Dictionary API.
+Drupal 9 custom module demonstrating the use of Dictionary API.

 User can search for a word and view its definition, without refreshing the full page.